vsui/hypergraph-k-cut/README.md

 ## Building

-You will need cmake, boost (at least version 1.66), and a c++17 compiler.
+You will need cmake, boost, and a c++17 compiler.

 ```
 mkdir build
+cd build
 cmake ..
-cd build
 make
 ```